nooneknowspeter/cpplings/README.md

 [learnxinyminutes: C++](https://learnxinyminutes.com/docs/c++) — Fast overview for experienced programmers.

+[zig's build system](https://ziglang.org/learn/build-system/) - Documentation on Zig's build system

 [ziglings](https://codeberg.org/ziglings/exercises/) — Zig version of Rustlings, worth checking out if you're curious about Zig.

+[article on benefits in using zig's build system in production](https://kristoff.it/blog/maintain-it-with-zig/) - A well written article by Loris Cro, explaining the benefits of Zig's build system in the world of C/C++